astronomer/docs/astro/domain-allowlist.md

 ---
-sidebar_label: "Allowlist domains"
+sidebar_label: "Allowlist Astro domains"
-title: "Add domains to your allowlist"
+title: "Add Astro domains to your network's allowlist"
 id: allowlist-domains
-description: List of domains to add to your organization's network allowlist.
+description: A list of Astro domains to add to your organization's network allowlist.
 ---

-## Add domains to allowlist

-If you're on your organization's network and can't access Astro, make a request to allowlist the following domains on your network:
+To use Astro in a network that requires you to allowlist new domains, make a request to allowlist the following domains on your network:

 - `https://cloud.astronomer.io/`
 - `https://api.astronomer.io/`